PEXANE2/azure-docs.tr-tr/articles/app-service/containers/tutorial-php-mysql-app.md

 ---
-title: Linux - Azure App Service üzerinde MySQL ile PHP (Laravel) | Microsoft Docs
+title: PHP (Laravel) with MySQL on Linux - Azure App Service | Microsoft Docs
-description: Linux üzerinde Azure App Service'te azure'da bir MySQL veritabanı bağlantısıyla bir PHP uygulamasını nasıl edinebileceğinizi öğrenin.
-Laravel öğreticide kullanılır.
+description: Learn how to get a PHP app working in Azure App Service on Linux, with connection to a MySQL database in Azure.
+Laravel is used in the tutorial.
 services: app-service\web
 author: cephalin
 manager: jeconnoc